we-ready/notebook/English/junior.3.md

 - Help me repair my bike
 - Make me a kite

-B: Centainly.
+B: Certainly.
 I'll be glad to.

 # DIALOGUE

 SHOPPING

 Alice: Mum, look at my coat.
 It's too short and too small.
 Will you buy me a new one?
-Mrs Green: All right.
+Mrs. Green: All right.
 I'm just going out to do some shopping now.
 Come on, dear.

 (They go into a shop for clothes).